thomaxius-and-co/lemon_bot_discord/README.md

-# This is a (crappy) fork of lemon bot for discord: https://github.com/lemon65/lemon_bot_discord
+# This is a bot for discord coded in python, and a fork of: https://github.com/lemon65/lemon_bot_discord
 	* Basically, what is done is that it has been ported to support Python 3.5 (Which is required by Discord.py v.
 13).
 Not all features work, yet.